-The first thing is to compete the coupling between two states of two planes.
-Let us consider normalized Bloch states made of atomic orbitals A or B in plane $\alpha.$ One has
+We want to compute the coupling between two Bloch states of layer 1 and layer 2.
+Each graphene layer is a honeycomb lattice with two atoms, atoms A and atoms B, in its unit cell.
+Let us consider normalized Bloch states made of atomic $\rm p_z$ orbitals A or B in layer $\alpha$, $\alpha = 1 $ or $2$,

-Where $ N$ is the number of unit cells of the crystal and the summation is perfumed on all cells of crystal. $\vec{R}$ is the position of A atom of the cell.
-In the following A or B are indicated by $ \varepsilon $ according to the following convention
+where $N$ is the number of unit cells of the crystal and the summation is performed on all cells of crystal ($\vec{R}$).
+In the following A or B are indicated by $ \varepsilon $ according to the following convention,